Trust funds: Everything you need to know

 There are two main categories of trusts, but there are many different types of trusts that fall into the broader categories.
 One of the main types of trusts is a revocable trust.
 These are trusts that are created during the lifetime of the grantors in which the grantors retain the right to modify or add to the terms at any time.

-If you include all of your assets in a revocable trust, it will not have to go through the probate process.
+If you include all of your assets in a revocable trust, it may not have to go through the probate process.
 However, creditors can still reach the assets while you are still alive, and revocable trusts do not provide you with any tax benefits.

 Since the grantors no longer have ownership or control over the assets, irrevocable trusts are safe from legal judgments through lawsuits against the grantors.
-The grantors also will not have any tax liability for income that is generated by the assets in the trusts.
+The grantors also will not typically have any tax liability for income that is generated by the assets in the trusts.
 However, grantors of irrevocable trusts cannot change or modify the terms unless they have secured the agreement of all of the beneficiaries.

 Setting up a trust for child beneficiaries: Types of trusts